What Makes a Bad Boss—Bad?

 - Will not let go of problems or mistakes.
 The bad boss returns to discuss negative events continually and searches for faults in employees.

 - Will not accept constructive feedback and suggestions for improvement.
 The bad boss can't deal with disagreement from employees who have their own opinions about work-related issues.
+While this bad boss won't openly disparage and abuse their employees, they also will not listen to them.

 - Lacks integrity, breaks promises and is dishonest.
 Bad bosses make up stories when they don't know the answer to an employee's question and they are not motivated to find out.

 - Causes dissension among staff members by his or her actions and comments.
+For example, discussing the work responsibilities or home life of one employee with another employee.

 If you feel harmed and you've decided it's time to do something about your bad boss, then you should consider these recommended options.
 You can also take steps to avoid being the target of a workplace bully.